 Of particular concern is the assurance that equipment will remain operable during and following exposure to the harsh environmental conditions (i.e., temperature, pressure, humidity [steam], chemical sprays, radiation, and submergence) imposed as a result of a design basis accident.
 These harsh environments are generally defined by the limiting conditions resulting from the complete spectrum of postulated break sizes, break locations, and single failures consequent to a LOCA, main steam line break (MSLB) inside the reactor containment, or a high energy line break (HELB) outside the reactor containment (such as main steam or feedwater line break).
 In addition, depending on specific plant design features, other postulated HELB locations may be associated with:

-steam generator blowdown
+steam generator blowdown piping

+auxiliary boiler heating steam piping

-the chemical and volume control system (CVCS) letdown
+the chemical and volume control system (CVCS) letdown system

 the steam supply piping to